moul/bits.manfred.life/posts/fair-equal.md

 ## Moving Forward

 Our commitment to fairness and practical progress leads to a balanced and rational world – free from unnecessary complexities.

+> "Inequality can have a bad outcome, but equality, for its own sake, is a bad starting point." - Nicholas Nassim Taleb